manuelsh/manuelsh.github.io/_posts/2025-11-09-rationalizing-the-ai-bubble.md

 On average, the market is expecting a \+97% profit growth, which is undeniably high.
 This profit, which is of the order of a few hundred billions, needs to come from either consumers or companies paying more.

-Companies outside the Big Tech's are already adopting AI en masse, increasing their costs, as we have seen, without getting much profit yet.
+Companies outside the Big Tech's are all already adopting AI, increasing their costs, as we have seen, without getting much profit yet.
 For such a large amount of money to move hands, we need to see that profit, we need to see the increase of productivity or the revenues.
 But also we need to see that the AI ceiling is not far.
 The game is in the application layer as much as in the model layer.

 ## Annex: Data sources